tfachmann/arduino-ir-control/README.md

 # Arduino IR Control

+I use this script to change the brightness of my external monitor through an IR remote.
-This simple project consists of two parts
+This simple project is not programmed in a general fashion and consists of two parts.

 ## Arduino IR Receiver